Peter Mac’s research

-Our research program encompasses 31 laboratories and over 520 laboratory scientists, clinician-researchers, research nurses and other health professionals.
+Our research program encompasses 31 laboratories and approximately 600 laboratory scientists, clinician-researchers, research nurses and other health professionals.
 They are involved in basic, pre-clinical and translational research, clinical trials and research to improve the social, emotional and physical impacts of cancer on patients, their families and carers.

 Because Peter Mac’s laboratory researchers are embedded within the hospital environment, they are uniquely placed to translate research discoveries as quickly as possible into real treatments for cancer patients.

 Our cancer researchers work across all types of cancer.
 At the heart of everything they do are patients.
 Our researchers are searching for new and better ways to:

 - Prevent cancers before they occur, so that fewer people need face the words “You have cancer”